Lynette LaFontaine-Trujillo Murder: What Happened to Nicole Garza?

 Who Killed Lynette LaFontaine-Trujillo?

 The assailant was identified as Lynette LaFontaine-Trujillo, Nicole’s sister; she had been fatally shot in her abdomen.
-Lynette did not ever regain consciousness as she died in the hospital on October 7, 1996, about two weeks later from the incident in her brother-in-law’s garage.
-Lynette used to stay in a Sherman Oaks apartment with her mother, Cynthia, at the time of the incident, and worked as a waitress.
+Lynette did not ever regain consciousness as she died in the hospital on October 7, 1996, about two weeks after the incident in her brother-in-law’s garage.
+Lynette used to stay in a Sherman Oaks apartment with her mother, Cynthia, at the time of the incident and worked as a waitress.
 The investigators at the crime scene had discovered Lynette’s blood and gun on the garage floor.

-They had also found a wristband with which was hooked a key to a Ford Bronco.
+They had also found a wristband with a key hooked to a Ford Bronco.
 The police canvassed the neighborhood, hoping to find the concerned car for further clues to aid their investigation.
 Meanwhile, the authorities came to know of the assailant’s identity.
 The Garcia couple had been taken to the police station and were being interrogated in separate rooms.
 When their interrogators also learned of the assailant’s identity, they did not straightaway reveal it to the couple, as per the show.

 Instead, the authorities began to ask leading questions about Lynette, which puzzled Jose, who kept asking why his sister-in-law was part of the discussion.
 On the other hand, Nicole had been lounging lazily in the interrogation room and remained unperturbed by the astonishing line of questioning, which made her a probable suspect in the eyes of the investigators.

-In a surprising turn of events, the detectives found several notes, that bore detailed instructions as to how to carry out the murder of Jose, in the passenger seat of Lynette’s car.
+In a surprising turn of events, the detectives found several notes that bore detailed instructions as to how to carry out the murder of Jose in the passenger seat of Lynette’s car.
 The notes were damp and torn and bore no signatures or salutations.
 Forensic analysts pieced together the notes like jigsaw puzzles and ran handwriting sample analysis to tie them with Nicole.
 She was arrested on the charge of attempted murder of her husband on September 27, 1996, and murder charges were added to it on October 8 after Lynette’s death.

-Nicole Garza initially pleaded not guilty on both the charges but pleaded no contest to both counts in January 1997 in the hope of an expedited release and to protect her children from further publicity.
+Nicole Garza initially pleaded not guilty on both charges but pleaded no contest to both counts in January 1997 in the hope of an expedited release and to protect her children from further publicity.
 On January 23, 1997, she was sentenced to a minimum of 6 years for a voluntary manslaughter conviction and 15 years to life for the charge of attempted murder.
 As of now, she is in her late 50s.
 After serving her sentence completely, Nicole was released from prison.
 As per reports, Nicole married again and moved to Arizona, where she leads a private life with her family.

 Read More: Bearnhardt and Cora Hartig Murders: Where is Tyrone Noling Now?